Signs point to shift in combating sexual assault in military - WTMJ

 Reed has said he expects the broader defense bill to include “a robust change in the role of the commander in sexual assault cases.”

 The shift in attitudes among some military leaders has emerged since President Joe Biden took office.
-During his campaign, Biden emphatically endorsed removing sexual assault prosecution decisions from the chain of command.
+During his campaign, Biden emphatically endorsed removing prosecution decisions on sexual assault and other major crimes from the chain of command.
 He said he would set up a commission to recommend a way forward early in his term.

 “We have to change the culture of abuse in this country, especially in the armed services,” Biden said on April 29, 2020.